wbcmedia/wbcmedia.github.io/draft.md

 **_Freddie_** : You're going to bake one of your cakes?

-**_Mrs Buttermuffin_** : For goodness sake, of course I'm going to bake a cake for the wake, make no mistake.
+**_Mrs Buttermuffin_** : For goodness sake, of course I'm going to bake a cake.
+For the wake.
+Make no mistake.
 My cakes are fabulous, everyone agrees.
 Now you can help me with the ingredients.

-- Freddie and Mrs Tripps take turns in fetching ingredients as they are requested **_Mrs Buttermuffin_** : Eggs... thank you, flour... butter... jam... sausages.
+- Freddie and Mrs Tripps take turns in fetching ingredients as they are requested

+**_Mrs Buttermuffin_** : Eggs... thank you, flour... butter... jam... sausages.

 - Mrs Tripps holds up two strings of sausages